tinsae-ghilay/Elet/README.md

   <img src="https://github.com/tinsae-ghilay/tinsae-ghilay.github.io/blob/main/res/options.png" width="300">
 </div>

+widgets are also included in the last update.

 ## Contributions

 any suggestion for improvement is very welcome.
 I am also in need of collaboration if you are interested.